fedluc/qupled/README.md

 * The classical STLS scheme as discussed by [Tanaka and Ichimaru](https://journals.jps.jp/doi/abs/10.1143/JPSJ.55.2278)
 * The classical STLS-HNC scheme as discussed by [Tanaka](https://aip.scitation.org/doi/full/10.1063/1.4969071)
 * The classical STLS-IET scheme as discussed by [Tolias and collaborators](https://aip.scitation.org/doi/10.1063/5.0065988)
-* The quantum STLS (qSTLS) scheme as discussed by [Schweng and Böhm](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.48.2037)
+* The quantum STLS (QSTLS) scheme as discussed by [Schweng and Böhm](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.48.2037)
-* The quantum qSTLS-IET scheme as discussed by [Tolias and collaborators](https://aip.scitation.org/doi/full/10.1063/5.0145687)
+* The quantum QSTLS-IET scheme as discussed by [Tolias and collaborators](https://aip.scitation.org/doi/full/10.1063/5.0145687)

 ## Limitations

-Ground state (zero temperature) calculations are available only for the classical schemes (STLS, STLS-HNC, STLS-IET and VS-STLS).
+Ground state (zero temperature) calculations are available only for the classical schemes (STLS, STLS-HNC and STLS-IET).

 ## Units